 TITLE EFFICIENT DRIVING FOR PASSENGER CAR DRIVERS.
 PROFESSORATE Rafael López Arredondo, Atarfe Mobility Manager MoMa.BIZ Project.
 Chance of a collaborator.
-DESCRIPTIONThe measure consists in teaching a course in 6 hours to empl and workers, and general drivers.
-There will be special empha the efficient management of the fuel.
-OBJECTIVEThe aim is to promote a new style of driving passenger vehicles, which are obtained with the reductions in fuel consumption of up 15% over conventional driving.
-CONTENTS Introduction to the efficient driving The car as a consumer machine The attitude of driver while running: response to different traffic situations Key practical aspects and main eco-driving rules New fuels and alternative technologies Self efficient driving PARTICIPANTS All workers in the industrial and commercial of Granada north addition to general users.
+DESCRIPTION The measure consists in teaching a course in 6 hours to employers and workers, and general drivers.
+There will be special emphasis on the efficient management of the fuel.
+OBJECTIVE The aim is to promote a new style of driving passenger vehicles which are obtained with the reductions in fuel consumption of until 15% over conventional driving.
+CONTENTS Introduction to the efficient driving The car as a consumer machine The attitude of driver while running: response to different traffic situations Key practical aspects and main eco-driving rules New fuels and alternative technologies Self efficient driving PARTICIPANTS All workers in the industrial and commercial of Granada north area, in addition to general users.
 HOURS 6 hrs.
 MODALITY Classroom.

-ir TITLE EFFICIENT DRIVING FOR INDUSTRIAL VEHICLE DRIVERS.
+TITLE EFFICIENT DRIVING FOR INDUSTRIAL VEHICLE DRIVERS.
 PROFESSORATE Rafael López Arredondo, Atarfe Mobility Manager MoMa.BIZ Project.
 Chance of a collaborator.
-DESCRIPTIONThe measure consists in teaching a course in 6 hours aimed to drivers of company fleets, and generally truck and bus drivers. will be special emphasis on the efficient management of the fue OBJECTIVEThe aim is to promote a new style of driving commercial vehicle which are obtained with the reductions in fuel consumption of u 10% over conventional driving.
-Transport accounts for 39% of a energy consumed in Spain.
-CONTENTS Introduction to the efficient driving Energy consumption and environmental emissions in road transport The attitude of the driver while running: response to different traffic situations Key practical aspects and main eco-driving rules Engine and vehicle technology Self efficient driving PARTICIPANTS All workers in the industrial and commercial of Granada no addition to general users.
-HOURS ^{6 hrs.} MODALITY Classroom.
+DESCRIPTION The measure consists in teaching a course in 6 hours aimed to drivers of company fleets, and generally truck and bus drivers.
+There will be special emphasis on the efficient management of the fuel.
+The aim is to promote a new style of driving commercial vehic which are obtained with the reductions in fuel consumption of 10% over conventional driving.
+Transport accounts for 39% of energy consumed in Spain.
+CONTENTS Introduction to the efficient driving Energy consumption and environmental emissions in road transport The attitude of the driver while running: response to different traffic situations Key practical aspects and main eco-driving rules Engine and vehicle technology Self efficient driving PARTICIPANTS All workers in the industrial and commercial of Granada north addition to general users.
+HOURS 6 hrs.
+MODALITY Classroom.

-TITLE TITLE DEVELOPMENT AND IMPLEMENTATION OF A MOBILITY PLAN TO THE WORKPLACE.
-PROFESSORATE Rafael López Arredondo, Atarfe Mobility Manager MoMa.BIZ Proje Chance of a collaborator.
-DESCRIPTION The measure will consist in teaching an introductory course in 6 hours to employers and workers concerned in the profile of mobi manager or coordinator.
-OBJECTIVE The aim is to learn how to develop a mobility plan and manage its implementation for businesses in industrial estates in the north of Granada.
-CONTENTS Introduction Mobility plan as part of the solution Key elements of a mobility plan Applicable measures Implementation of a mobility plan Case Studies PARTICIPANTSAll businesses in the industrial and commercial of Granada a north, in addition to general users, interested in developing a implementing mobility plan in their companies.
+TITLE DEVELOPMENT AND IMPLEMENTATION OF A MOBILITY PLAN TO THE WORKPLACE.
+PROFESSORATE Rafael López Arredondo, Atarfe Mobility Manager MoMa.BIZ Project.
+Chance of a collaborator.
+DESCRIPTION The measure will consist in teaching an introductory course in 6 hours to employers and workers concerned in the profile of mot manager or coordinator.
+OBJECTIVE The aim is to learn how to develop a mobility plan and managing implementation for businesses in industrial estates in the north Granada.
+CONTENTS Introduction Mobility plan as part of the solution Key elements of a mobility plan Applicable measures Implementation of a mobility plan Case Studies PARTICIPANTS All businesses in the industrial and commercial of Granada ar north, in addition to general users, interested in developing ar implementing mobility plan in their companies.
 HOURS 6 hrs.
 MODALITY Classroom.

 TITLE PROGRESS ON THE DEVELOPMENT AND IMPLEMENTATION OF THE MOBILITY PLAN IN ATARFE.
 PROFESSORATE Rafael López Arredondo, Atarfe Mobility Manager MoMa.BIZ Project.
 Chance of a collaborator.
-DESCRIPTION The measure will consist in teaching an introductory course in 4 hours to politicians and other public officials involved in the management of labour mobility in Atarfe.
-OBJECTIVEThe aim is to show how it has developed the mobility plan of industrial areas in Atarfe to put it in value, and to foster their future management and implementation.
-CONTENTS Introduction Mobility plans as part of the solution Development and key elements of the mobility plan Measures in the Atarfe mobility plan Implementation of the mobility plan PARTICIPANTSAll the political and public office Atarfe, in addition to any citizen general, interested in the future implementation of the mobility p the industrial area of Atarfe.
+The measure will consist in teaching an introductory course in hours to politicians and other public officials involved in the management of labour mobility in Atarfe.
+OBJECTIVE The aim is to show how it has developed the mobility plan of industrial areas in Atarfe to put it in value, and to foster their future management and implementation.
+CONTENTS Introduction Mobility plans as part of the solution Development and key elements of the mobility plan Measures in the Atarfe mobility plan Implementation of the mobility plan PARTICIPANTS All the political and public office Atarfe, in addition to any citizen in general, interested in the future implementation of the mobility plan in the industrial area of Atarfe.
 HOURS 4 hrs.
 MODALITY Classroom.